japila-books/spark-sql-internals/docs/expressions/CodegenFallback.md

 NOTE: `doGenCode` is part of <<expressions/Expression.md#doGenCode, Expression Contract>> to generate a Java source code (ExprCode) for code-generated expression evaluation.

-`doGenCode` requests the input `CodegenContext` to add itself to the <<spark-sql-CodegenContext.adoc#references, references>>.
+`doGenCode` requests the input `CodegenContext` to add itself to the <<spark-sql-CodegenContext.md#references, references>>.

-`doGenCode` [walks down the expression tree](../catalyst/TreeNode.md#foreach) to find <<spark-sql-Expression-Nondeterministic.adoc#, Nondeterministic>> expressions and for every `Nondeterministic` expression does the following:
+`doGenCode` [walks down the expression tree](../catalyst/TreeNode.md#foreach) to find <<spark-sql-Expression-Nondeterministic.md#, Nondeterministic>> expressions and for every `Nondeterministic` expression does the following:

 .
-Requests the input `CodegenContext` to add it to the <<spark-sql-CodegenContext.adoc#references, references>>
+Requests the input `CodegenContext` to add it to the <<spark-sql-CodegenContext.md#references, references>>

 .
-Requests the input `CodegenContext` to <<spark-sql-CodegenContext.adoc#addPartitionInitializationStatement, addPartitionInitializationStatement>> that is a Java code block as follows:
+Requests the input `CodegenContext` to <<spark-sql-CodegenContext.md#addPartitionInitializationStatement, addPartitionInitializationStatement>> that is a Java code block as follows:
 +
 [source, scala]
 ----